-When you’re exclusively pumping, you need easy access to your breasts as much as a nursing mom does!
-In addition, though, you also want to be sure that your bra works with your hands-free pumping setup.
+All breastfeeding parents need easy access to their breasts for pumping or nursing!
 Here are six of the best nursing bras for pumping, including the different types of bras, and what to look for when picking one.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.